 Essentials to Starting A Wine Collection

-Wine collecting has become a poplar hobby in the last several years.
+Wine collecting has become a popular hobby in the last several years.
 Statistics from Live-Ex show investment type wines, bottles that are listed at $25 and above, have aged better than most equity and fixed-income indexes.
 Some wine collectors get into the hobby purely for investment purposes while others love wine and want to hold onto bottles they pick up at various wineries.
 Why should you have a wine collection?
-If you call your self a vino enthusiast, love to frequent local wineries and wine bars, turning your interest into a hobby may be perfect for you.
+If you call yourself a vino enthusiast, love to frequent local wineries and wine bars, turning your interest into a hobby may be perfect for you.
 If you want to begin your vino collection, here are a few steps to begin with.

 Begin Your Collection with What You Like.